 The Spiritual Roots of Peyote

 For thousands of years, Indigenous people in Mexico have been harvesting psychedelic mushrooms and plants and ingesting them in religious ceremonies.
-One of these plants, peyote, a cactus native to northern Mexico, contains the hallucinogenic compound mescaline, which has long been central to rituals of the Wixárika people of the Sierra Madre Occidental mountains.
+One of these plants, peyote, a cactus native to northern Mexico, contains the hallucinogenic compound mescaline, which has long been central to rituals of the Wixárika people, who live in the Sierra Madre Occidental mountains in Jalisco as well as the states of Durango, Zacatecas, and Nayarit.
 Preserved peyote found in caves in Mexico has been carbon-dated to 4000 BC.

-By the late nineteenth century, peyote, largely criminalized in North America (European colonists saw the rites as idolotrous, an attitude that persisted after independence), had spread to tribes in the US.
-In 1918, Indigenous peyotists in the Oklahoma Territory formed the pan-tribal Native American Church to give legal legitimacy to their ceremonies.
+By the late nineteenth century, peyote, largely criminalized in North America (European colonists saw the rites as idolatrous, an attitude that persisted after independence), had spread to tribes in the US.
+In 1918, Indigenous peyotists in the Oklahoma Territory formed the intertribal Native American Church to give legal protection to their ceremonies.

 Meanwhile, Western anthropologists and physicians had discovered the plant’s psychotropic powers.
-“From the start, the Wixárika have taken in sick Westerners and researchers and taught them about peyote,” says Estrella Castillo ’19GS, a PhD candidate at Yale who studies the intersections of psychedelics, Indigenous knowledge, religion, and law.
-Castillo worries that the current hype around psychedelics is boosting demand for mescaline — at the expense of the Wixárika.
+“From the start, the Wixárika have taken in sick Westerners, researchers, and Native Americans, and taught them about peyote,” says anthropologist Estrella Castillo ’19GS, a PhD candidate at Yale who studies the intersections of psychedelics, Indigenous knowledge, religion, and environmental justice.
+Castillo worries that the current hype around psychedelic-assisted therapy is boosting demand for mescaline — at the expense of the Wixárika.

-But the biggest threat to the Wixárika, says Castillo, is the drug cartels that have infiltrated peyote farms in Mexico, speeding up the harvest to feed the black market.
+But the biggest threat to the Wixárika, says Castillo, is the drug cartels that have infiltrated peyote fields in Mexico, speeding up the harvest to feed the black market and exacerbating land-use conflicts and environmental threats from industrial agricultural.
 Castillo wants to see a more localized psychedelic ecosystem, with more medical research into LSD, which can be made cheaply in a lab.
 For her, peyote is no mere commodity.

 “Peyote is a reinforcer of Indigeneity,” she says.
 “It connects Indigenous diasporic people like myself and gives us a way of remaining connected to the land of our ancestors.”